Uncontested Divorce – Ken A. Kissir, Gresham Divorce Attorney

 Getting Started with a Family Law Attorney

-Meeting with people at my law office in Gresham, I have had a lot of people ask me to look over papers, or to ask me specific questions about a divorce or custody case where they are representing themselves.
+Meeting with people at my law office in Gresham, I am often asked to look over papers, or to ask me specific questions about a divorce or custody case where they are representing themselves.
 I understand that many people distrust lawyers and the courts.
 Judges can’t give you legal advice, but they hate seeing people miserable for years to come as much as I do.
 There are alot of technical requirements to get a divorce final, which are in place to try and prevent problems later on, but these requirements are not fool proof and don’t work if the person meeting them doesn’t have experience in dealing with them.

 Filing Divorce Paperwork